Corporate governance report

-As the promotional bank of the Federal Republic of Germany, KfW has committed itself to making responsible and transparent action comprehensible.
+As the promotional bank of the Federal Republic of Germany, KfW has committed itself to making responsible and transparent action controllable.
 The Executive Board and the Board of Supervisory Directors of KfW recognise the Public Corporate Governance Code (Public Corporate Governance Kodex – “PCGK”) of the Federal Republic of Germany.
-A declaration of compliance with the recommendations of the PCGK was issued for the first time on 6 April 2011.
+A Declaration of Compliance with the recommendations of the PCGK was issued for the first time on 6 April 2011.
 Since then any potential deviations are disclosed and explained on an annual basis.

-The Executive Board and Board of Supervisory Directors of KfW hereby declare: “Since the last declaration of compliance issued on 11 April 2018, the recommendations of the PCGK, as adopted by the Federal Government on 1 July 2009, were and will be fulfilled to the extent applicable to KfW as a public law institution with the exception of the following recommendations.”
+The Executive Board and the Board of Supervisory Directors of KfW hereby declare: “Since the last Declaration of Compliance issued on 27 April 2016, the recommendations of the PCGK, as adopted by the Federal Government on 1 July 2009, were and will be fulfilled to the extent applicable to KfW as a public law institution with the exception of the following recommendations.”

 Cooperation between Executive Board and Board of Supervisory Directors

 The Executive Board and Board of Supervisory Directors work closely together for the benefit of KfW.
-The Executive Board maintains regular contact with the Chair and Deputy Chair of the Board of Supervisory Directors and discusses important issues concerning the management of the bank and strategy with them.
-The Chair of the Board of Supervisory Directors informs the Board of Supervisory Directors of serious issues and, if necessary, convenes an extraordinary meeting.
+The Executive Board maintains regular contact with the Chairman and Deputy Chairman of the Board of Supervisory Directors and discusses important issues concerning the management of the bank and strategy with them.
+The Chairman of the Board of Supervisory Directors informs the Board of Supervisory Directors of serious issues and, if necessary, convenes an extraordinary meeting.

-The KfW Executive Board member department responsibilities were as follows in the reporting year:
+The KfW Executive Board members’ departmental responsibilities were as follows in the reporting year:

-- Dr Günther Bräunig – Chief Executive Officer, General Secretariat, Group Development and Economics, Legal, Financial Markets, Human Resources, Internal Auditing and also Sustainability;
+− Dr Ulrich Schröder – Chief Executive Officer, Management Affairs and Communication, Group Development and Economics, Internal Auditing, Compliance and also Sustainability under Environmental Issues;

-- Prof. Dr Joachim Nagel – International Finance, including KfW Development Bank, DEG, and KfW IPEX Bank GmbH;
+− Dr Norbert Kloppenburg – International Finance (Promotion of developing countries and emerging economies, business sector Export and project finance), including KfW Development Bank, DEG, and KfW IPEX Bank GmbH;

 − Bernd Loewen – Accounting, Information Technology, and Organisation and Consulting;

-- Dr Stefan Peiß – Chief Risk Officer/Head of Risk Controlling, Credit Risk Management, Transaction Management, Compliance and Portfolio Credit Service.
+− Dr Stefan Peiss – Risk Controlling, Credit Risk Management, Transaction Management and Portfolio Credit Service.

 Board of Supervisory Directors